About the Program

 The major in English is designed to introduce students to the history of literature written in English, to acquaint them with a variety of historical periods and geographical and cultural regions of English language and writing, to create an awareness of methods and theories of literary and cultural analysis, and to provide continued training in critical writing.

 Students must have fulfilled the Entry Level Writing Requirement before taking any course in the Department of English.
 For further information, see the information contained in the Undergraduate Education section of this Guide.

 Declaring the Major

-Before declaring the major, students must have completed the Reading and Composition requirement of the College of Letters and Science, two major requirements, and have completed at least 30 units.
+Before declaring the major, students must have completed the Reading and Composition requirement of the College of Letters and Science, two declaration requirements, and have completed at least 30 units.
 For further information on major requirements, please see the Major Requirements tab on this page.